grrrwaaa/courses/datt4950/evo.md

 - Pain (nociception), and perhaps other stimulations, triggered by other activity upon the agent, which dissipates over time.
 - Internal mental states, such as memory or dispositions: Could simply be a bank of memory "slots", that are written as one of the action outputs.

-**Possible outputs:**

-- Changing internal mental states, such as memory stores, or dispositions.
-- Locomotion.
-Ideally modeled as signals sent to simulated locomotory systems, rather than simple changes of velocity/orientation.
-- Consumption.
-Extraction of materials from the environment, e.g. food.
-	- Vice versa, expulsion of materials back into the environment, e.g. building, defecation.
-- Communication.
-Pheromone deposits, noises, visual signals, etc.
-- Growth.
-Although this is not usually something under an organisms' control for larger organisms, it may be at the cellular level.
-- Reproduction.
-Clearly this is only an internal choice for organisms that reproduce asexually.

 It is likely necessary to conform inputs to ranges of sensitivity, such that external quantities are always mapped into internal ranges clamped in a unipolar 0..1 range, or perhaps a bipolar -1..1 range.
 Outputs may also need to map their intrinsic ranges (unipolar or bipolar) into useful ranges in the world.
 For example, a unipolar consumption range could be used as a proportion of available food that is actually ingested.
 Alternatively, it could be mapped to a range determined by the maximum eating rate an organism can sustain (a constant).

-For both inputs and outputs, we may need to distinguish between occasional "events" and more continuously varying "signals", though it is simpler if we do not need to.
-Event-like inputs can be treated as signals whose value is zero when no event is occurring.
+For both inputs and outputs, we may need to distinguish between occasional "events" (think of buttons and impacts) and more continuously varying "signals" (think of knobs and rotations), though it is simpler if we do not need to.

+> Event-like inputs can be treated as signals whose value is zero when no event is occurring.
 Event-like outputs can be treated as signals that pass a given threshold, or change by a significant margin.
+Thresholding is a general way to convert a signal to an event, possibly with some accumulation & relaxation time, and sampling is a way to convert an event into a signal, possibly with some averaging/smoothing.

 **Possible internal operations:**